echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 Regulators are accelerating their lawfare capabilities at accelerated pace and new legislations is impacting on the actions of enterprises with increased precision.
 The EU GDPR had ripple effects such as requiring Financial Institutions to use selective decrypt in order to implement Data Loss Prevention.
 The recent indication that US regulators are in the process of levying fines of $200m each on a number of institutions because they were unable to track all communications by their employees using WhatsApp or Signal , {{Bloomberg}}, creates new auditability constraints.
 It is with growing concern that an ECH enabled ecosystem may clash with future regulatory requirements.

 ### Impact of ECH deployment on Network Security Operations

+Enterprises approach to endpoint control varies significantly depending on size, use cases and a vast number of other factors.

+For example, large enterprises generally exert control over their endpoints, yet to the limits of some use cases they may need to implement, e.g. BYOD.
+The latter was accelerated, as per above, due to COVID forcing more flexibility in the extended work force (employees, contractors, etc.).

+On the contrary, small and some medium businesses may not be in the position to control their endpoints to the same extent (see specific implications for SMBs section below).

+As some Browser makers made the use of ECH optional, this gives a first approach for enterprises to disable ECH for their employees.

+However this doesn't provide an holistic solution.
+Indeed enterprises will need to consider a number of issues:

+* Browsers which do not offer an option to disable ECH
+* Browsers that will make ECH non optional in the future
+* Non-browsers applications which are designed to use libraries enforcing ECH, without any option to disable it
+* All the range of BYOD use cases where enterprises do not control the endpoint
+* Adversaries leveraging ECH e.g. to hide their command and control communications, e.g. in Ransomware cases.

+Whilst, disabling ECH wherever possible provides one approach to mitigate ECH deployment issues, as per above, other mitigations approaches need to be offered to enterprises.

+(Editor's note: we need to describe how to strip the RRs to force a global disabling of ECH, yet mindful it might not be sufficient if an adversary finds a way to not use the enterprise DNS resolver)

 #### Reminders on Network Security